Femi-tech/Robo-Advisor/README.md

 * For the _Challenge_ section, create a new Jupyter notebook named `crypto_clustering_sm.ipynb` and include the necessary code to import the additional required library.

-* Create and upload a repository with the above files to GitHub and post a link in BootCamp Spot.
+* Create and upload a repository with the above files to GitHub and you are done!

----

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.